yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/troubleshoot/universe-issues.md

 **Possible action/workaround**

 1. Fix the root cause of certain tablets having no leaders.
 You may need to contact {{% support-platform %}}.
-1. If the situation is temporary, you can raise the timeout for this check using the runtime configuration flag `yb.checks.leaderless_tablets.timeout`.
+1. If the situation is temporary, you can raise the timeout for this check using the [global runtime configuration](../../administer-yugabyte-platform/manage-runtime-config/) flag `yb.checks.leaderless_tablets.timeout`.
-1. If the universe is in an unhealthy state and you are comfortable with the risk, turn off the check using the runtime configuration flag `yb.checks.leaderless_tablets.enabled`.
+1. If the universe is in an unhealthy state and you are comfortable with the risk, turn off the check using the global runtime configuration flag `yb.checks.leaderless_tablets.enabled`.

 </details>